 - Post-Race Runners Area:Volunteers will help to organize the post-race runners area to greet participants after they finish their event.
 Volunteers may cut and prepare food items, organize and maintain the items offered in this area.
 Volunteers will limit access to this area to participants and staff only.

-- Start Line for 5K:Volunteers will help to organize participants at the starting line for the 9K and 5K.
+- Start Line for 5K:Volunteers will help to organize participants at the starting line for the 5K.

 - Ralphs Run:Volunteers will help to organize participants at the starting and finish line for Ralphs Run.

-- Double Dog Dare Volunteer:These volunteers will check-in Double Dog Dare participants prior to them starting their event.
+- Double Dare Volunteer:These volunteers will check-in Double Dare participants prior to them starting their event.
 They will work with the timing company to account for the start time of each participant.
-Volunteers will make certain that participants are wearing the required equipment and are aware of the rules and regulations of the Double Dog Dare Event.
-Volunteers will make certain that all Double Dog Dare participants who complete the entire event receive a special Double Dog Dare finishers medal.
+Volunteers will make certain that participants are wearing the required equipment and are aware of the rules and regulations of the Double Dare Event.
+Volunteers will make certain that all Double Dare participants who complete the entire event receive a special Double Dare finishers medal.

-- Double Dog Dare VIP Area:Volunteers will greet finishing Double Dog Dare participants at the finish line and show them to the VIP area (1Law Motorhome).
-Volunteers will help to maintain the food and other Double Dog Dare items in the VIP area.
+- Double Dare VIP Area:Volunteers will greet finishing Double Dare participants at the finish line and show them to the VIP area (1Law Motorhome).
+Volunteers will help to maintain the food and other Double Dare items in the VIP area.

-- Finish Line:Volunteers will hand out finisher medal to all half-marathon finishers.
-9K and 5K participants do not receive finisher medals.
+- Finish Line:Volunteers will hand out finisher medal to all half-marathon finishers ( 5K participants do not receive finisher medals).
 Volunteers will also help to monitor participants for any medical needs that may occur and take participants to the medical staff on hand at the finish line.

 On-Course Marshal Duties and Information

 Volunteers assigned to on-course marshals will help to guide runners along the race course.
 Volunteers should know the race course and the turns that runners will take as they navigate their way to the finish.
 Volunteers should be prepared to use verbal and hand signals to direct volunteers in the proper direction.
-Critical on-course marshals will be needed at the corner of 3650 and Camino Real to make certain that 9K racers follow their return course to Stucki Farms.
-At this intersection 5K participants will be directed to turn right on 3650 and head to the finish.
+Critical on-course marshals will be needed at the corner of 3650 and Camino Real at this intersection 5K participants will be directed to turn right on 3650 and head to the finish.

-Volunteers assigned to packet pickup and expo duties will help to organize and distribute goodie bags on Friday, February 21st.
-These volunteers may also be asked to assist in preparing goodie bags in the week prior to the expo.
-Volunteers helping at packet pickup will distribute participants their assigned bib number and a goodie bag.
+Volunteers assigned to packet pickup and expo duties will help to organize and distribute goodie bags on Friday, February 1st.
+These volunteers may also be asked to assist in preparing swag bags in the week prior to packet pick up.
+Volunteers helping at packet pickup will distribute participants their assigned bib number and a swag bag.
 They will also help to answer any questions about the event that participants may have.